LaunchCoderGirlSTL/iOS-Learning-Track/docs/_sources/lessons/lesson05.md.txt

 Here is the video of what we covered in class.

 ## Assignments
-Complete the Swift Syntax assignment on Canvas.
+Complete the [Swift Syntax](../../assignments/swift-syntax.html) assignment and submit it on Canvas.